Explanations of items in the income statement

 Trade tax

-Loss carryforwards in Germany for which no deferred taxes have been formed mainly refer to loss carryforwards of the 1&1 Versatel Group, as well as United Internet AG, 1&1 Energy GmbH, CM4all GmbH and we22 Solutions GmbH.
+Loss carryforwards in Germany for which no deferred taxes have been formed mainly refer to loss carryforwards of the 1&1 Versatel Group, as well as 1&1 Mail & Media Inc., 1&1 Energy GmbH, and we22 Solutions GmbH.
 The loss carryforwards of 1&1 Versatel GmbH, for which in part no deferred taxes were formed in the previous year, were fixed on joining the UI income tax group in fiscal year 2024 and can be used again at a later date.

 The so-called “interest cap” enshrined in German tax law limits the deductibility of interest expenses for the assessment of company income taxes.
 Interest expenses that cannot therefore be deducted are carried forward indefinitely to the following fiscal years (interest carryforward).